Leadership Overview

 Great Dane has 4 executives leading key functions including strategy, finance, technology, and operations.

-Driven by innovation, Great Dane is dedicated to advancing goods mobility by connecting people, equipment, and data within a future-forward ecosystem, impacting market dynamics through smart solutions.
+Driven by innovation, Great Dane is dedicated to advancing the goods mobility space by intelligently connecting people, equipment, and data within a dynamic and future-forward ecosystem.

-Driven by innovation, Great Dane is dedicated to advancing goods mobility by connecting people, equipment, and data within a future-forward ecosystem, impacting market dynamics through smart solutions.
+Driven by innovation, Great Dane is dedicated to advancing the goods mobility space by intelligently connecting people, equipment, and data within a dynamic and future-forward ecosystem.

 Leadership Roles at Great Dane